-In five years it won’t matter if he was cute.
+In five years it won’t matter if that “perfect husband” was cute.

 It won’t matter if he was well-dressed, if he said all the right words, if he was funny or trendy or cool.

 The pictures won’t matter.
 The “likes”, the status, the #relationshipgoals achieved – they’ll just be ripples on the surface of a newfound depth.

 There is so much relationship advice out there and I’m just one voice among millions, but if I could tell you one thing, dear girl, it’s this:

 MARRY THE MAN WHO STAYS, NOT JUST THE ONE WHO SEEMS LIKE THE PERFECT HUSBAND.

 Anybody can tell you you’re pretty in yoga pants and a messy bun.
 You need the rarer kind; the kind who sticks through the messy of your soul.